SamueleSoraggi/HMMploidy/README.md

 * `-dp` or `--min_global_depth`: Set the minimum global depth of a base to be included in calculations.
 All bases with more than this number of reads, after filtering for other conditions mentioned above, across all bases will be included.
 * `-dpInd` or `--min_ind_depth`: Set the minimum depth of a base for each sample to included those in the calculations.
 A locus is not considered if one or more samples have depth lower than the minimum.
 Default: `0`.
 * `-s` or `--random_seed`: Set the random seed to be included in the calculations.
 If not set, every repeat of analysis will give different results.
+* `-r` or `--ref_fasta`: File name of the reference fasta file.
+Use this if bam files are being used. e.g TAIR10.fa.

 ### Output